What to Use for Creating a Great-Sounding Podcast

 This kit is also portable and can run on batteries in case you get the urge to do some video outside of your office/studio.

-If you're going to use a camera, you ought to have some lights to make your absolute best!
+If you're going to use a camera, you ought to have some lights to make you look your absolute best!
 Yes, you can spend thousands of dollars on professional lights, but you don't really have to.
 I found these little gems after hours and hours of research and bought two for my podcast set-up.

 They are perfect!
 And they can be dimmed if you find them to be too bright for your setup (they are perfect without dimming in my setup).
 The light is very soft, so you won't need to diffuse it and it's very even too.